Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ```
 ### Description:
 It has some basic funcionality, which is essential for rendering, but this is a support
-class only, please use `RendererComponent` and `LateRendererComponent` instead of this.
+class only, please use `RendererComponent` instead of this.
 The TRenderData should be a class, which is inhereted from IRenderData.
 The TRenderer should be a class, which is inhereted from IRenderer.
-Please check for more info about `RendererComponent`, `LateRendererComponent`
+Please check for more info about `RendererComponent` and `System::Component`.
-and `System::Component`.

 ### Header:
 ```cpp